Killing a Vortex: Combinatorial results

 If follows that any vertex of $V(F_1)\cap V(F_2)$ must belong to $Z\cap V(C_1).$ To see that this is impossible let us consider two subpaths of $C_1.$ Let $B_1$ be the $u_1$-$v_1$ subpath of $C_1$ that does not contain a vertex of $\bigcup_{h\in[\ell]\setminus\Set{i}}Y_h.$ Similarly let $B_2$ be the $u_2$-$v_2$ subpath of $C_1$ that does not contain a vertex of $\bigcup_{h\in[\ell]\setminus\Set{j}}Y_h.$ These paths must exist since there always exists an $u_h$-$v_h$-path on $C_1$ that lies in $Y_h\cup Z$ for both $h\in[2].$ The only way where these paths can intersect is, if their endpoints appear on $C_1$ in the order $u_1,u_2,v_1,v_2$ or $u_1,v_2,v_1,u_2.$ In both cases, however, it would follow that $Y_i\cap Y_j\neq\emptyset$ which contradicts our assumptions.
-Hence $F_1$ and $F_2$ are disjoint.
+Hence, $F_1$ and $F_2$ are disjoint.
 This implies the existence of a cross over $\Omega$ which does not contain a single edge drawn in the interior of $c,$ contradicting the fact that $\rho$ is a rendition of $(G,\Omega)$ in the disk.
-Hence $I_i\cap I_j=\emptyset$ follows. \end{proof}
+Hence, $I_i\cap I_j=\emptyset$ follows. \end{proof}

-The next step would be to show that, given some integer $t,$ we can either find $t$ crosses as in the lemma above or completely remove the vortex by deleting a number of vertices bound by a function of $t$ and $\theta.$ The following lemma is the key tool towards the structural results of this paper.
+The next step would be to show that, given some integer $t,$ we can either find $t$ crosses as in the lemma above or completely remove the vortex by deleting a number of vertices bound by a function of $t$ and $\theta.$ That is, we want to show that in the situation where we cannot find $t$ pairwise disjoint patches, each hosting a cross, we find another set of vertices of bounded size whose deletion allows us to ``flatten'' all patches.
+If this case does not occur and we find many patches, each hosting a cross, we would like to ``project'' these crosses onto the original society $(G,\Omega)$ while maintaining vertex-disjointness.
+The following lemma is the key tool towards the structural results of this paper.